 Charcoal, bark, perlite, and peat moss will block the sun’s rays and the roots won’t have enough energy to produce a new leaf (sphagnum moss is okay).
 If you use leca when repotting, push the roots toward the sides, verifying they are as far as they be can toward the light.

+Below are a few suggestions of potting medium.
 They are all Affiliate Links, so when you click on them, it will show you the price.

 Orchid Bark needs to be a larger coareser grade bark for larger plants.
 If your orchid is small and has tiny roots, choose a bark that is finer.
-I tend to use the brand Better-Gro (Affiliate Link)Opens in a new tab. a lot, and the price is certainly right.
+I tend to use the brand Better-Gro (Affiliate Link) a lot, and the price is certainly right.

 Charcoal – Provides excellent drainage and prevents build up of bacteria.
 I use charcoal in all my terrariums and in my potting medium.
-I am experimenting with a few brands, but I always come back to this one from Hoffman (Affiliate Link).Opens in a new tab.
+I am experimenting with a few brands, but I always come back to this one from Hoffman (Affiliate Link).

 Perlite – This is a charm to add in my potting medium.
 It increases water absorption and also provides for a better air circulation.
-CZ Garden (Affiliate Link)Opens in a new tab. always had good prices when I need some.
+CZ Garden (Affiliate Link) always had good prices when I need some.

 Sphagnum Moss – You’ll always need more of this than you think.
 I finally broke down and bought a huge bag, but start out with something smaller if you’d like.
-This suggestion from Supper Moss (Affiliate Link)Opens in a new tab. is a 2lb bag.
+This suggestion from Supper Moss (Affiliate Link) is a 2lb bag.

 4. Fix Your Fertilizer.